eic/drich-dev/README.md

     - [eicd](https://eicweb.phy.anl.gov/EIC/eicd) to `./eicd`, for the data model; see also [EDM4hep](https://github.com/key4hep/EDM4hep) for the common data model, which is included in the EIC software image
+    - [juggler](https://eicweb.phy.anl.gov/EIC/juggler) to `./juggler`, for the reconstruction framework used in ATHENA, and supported while we migrate to the new reconstruction framework in EPIC
   - Suggestion: clone with SSH, which is required for contributions:
     ```bash
     git clone git@github.com:eic/epic.git
     git clone git@github.com:eic/irt.git
     git clone git@eicweb.phy.anl.gov:EIC/eicd.git
+    git clone git@eicweb.phy.anl.gov:EIC/juggler.git
     ```
   - Follow directions below to build each module